tanrax/django-interactive-frameworks-benchmark/README.md

 # Django Interactive Frameworks Benchmark

 Performance comparison of Django's main interactive frameworks.
-This project implements the same alert system using four different approaches—Django LiveView (WebSocket), traditional SSR, HTMX (AJAX), and Django Unicorn (reactive components)—to measure and compare their real-world performance, network overhead, and user experience characteristics.
+This project implements the same alert system using four different approaches: Django LiveView (WebSocket), traditional SSR, HTMX (AJAX), and Django Unicorn (reactive components).
+The goal is to measure and compare their real-world performance, network overhead, and user experience characteristics.

 ## Technology Comparison